bewerner/webserv/README.md

 ./webserv [configuration_file]
 ```

-If no configuration file is provided, the server will use `webserver.conf`
+If no configuration file is provided, the server will use `default.conf`

 ## Testing